 If you are struggling with debt, bankruptcy might be your path toward financial freedom.
 The most effective chapter for your situation will depend on the type of debt you owe, the value of your assets, whether or not you own a business, and much more.

 For personalized assistance with your legal and financial matter, come to US Legal Group, APC.
-Our attorneys look forward to using our extensive knowledge to help you overcome your crisis.
+Our bankruptcy attorneys in Orange look forward to using our extensive knowledge to help you overcome your crisis.